 Accommodation: Hotel Prado Real

-From El Escorial, we travel through some of the towns on the southern slopes of the mountains.
-As we approach Soto, we’ll pass through (and visit, if time permits) the Castle of Manzanares el Real – which, despite appearances, is an authentic fifteenth-century castle, owned by the Duke of Santillana and leased to the Madrid region.
+From El Escorial, travel through some of the towns on the southern slopes of the mountains.
+As you approach Soto, you’ll pass through (and visit, if time permits) the Castle of Manzanares el Real – which, despite appearances, is an authentic fifteenth-century castle, owned by the Duke of Santillana and leased to the Madrid region.
 For cyclists who’d like a bit more time in the saddle, there’s the opportunity to head into and explore the La Pedriza Nature Reserve.

 Day 6: Madrid